security-force-monitor/research-handbook/source/units_relations.rst

 Description
 ~~~~~~~~~~~

-The unique 32 character code assigned to the unit about which a relationship is described in the claim.
+The human readable name of the unit that is a child or member of another unit.

 Attribute type
 ~~~~~~~~~~~~~~